How to Rebrand Your Business: A 3-Step Process | Snapper Studio

 When you appreciate how they feel, you begin to build connections to customers.
 You begin building trust, and that... is essential.

-You need to think about the experience customers have when they interact with your brand.
+You've cleaned up the positioning, now you need to think about the experience customers have when they interact with your brand.
 It doesn't matter if you sell online or have a physical shop.
 You need to break down each step in a customer's journey.

 Questions to uncover the brand experience you want to give people